General Information

 General Guidelines for Student Supervision

-If children need to arrive at school before the time when supervision is available, parents are encouraged to enroll their child in one of the before-school care programs that are available for students in grades kindergarten through fifth grade.
-Those not enrolled in one of the before-school care programs who arrive earlier than fifteen minutes before the official start of school will be expected to remain outside until the doors are opened.
+Supervision is provided fifteen (15) minutes before the official start of the school day (see table above for student supervision times).
+If students need to arrive at school before the time when supervision is available, their parents are encouraged to enroll them in one of the before-school care programs that are available for students in grades kindergarten through fifth grade through the park district.
+Students who arrive early and are not enrolled in the before-school program will be expected to remain outside until the doors are opened.
 No supervision is provided in this circumstance.

 Middle School Activity Period